Current time Mersing Harbour Centre:

 If you prefer going to Aur of your own accord, then note that you can travel to Mersing by either bus or by taxi.
 (See below for booking options).

 The bus company that goes offers the Mersing destination usually go just once per day.
 In view of this, we suggest booking your bus tickets before they're fully booked for the day.
-NOTE: Peak Season: March and June to September
+NOTE: Busy season is April to September!

 Prefer the comfort of taking a private car to Mersing, click here for taxi availability and rates.

 to remember for ever!

 The view from your Pulau Aur room window?

 Pulau Aur is a nothing short of paradise

 Pinch your nose, this is Rafflesia,

 Tioman freediving kind